ibm-mas/ansible-devops/docs/playbooks/fullstack-roks.md

     The install time for Cloud Pak for Data with all the services supported by MAS enabled is considerable.
 Unfortunately this is out of our control, plan accordingly!

     Also note that Cloud Pak for Data requires approximately 40 PVCs.
 You may need to contact IBM to increase the quota assigned to your IBM Cloud account if you see PVCs stuck in pending state and this error message: "Your order will exceed the maximum number of storage volumes allowed.
 Please contact Sales"

-!!! warning
-    There is a known problem with Manage v8.1.0 that will result in the system being unusable following a successful deployment.

-    Refer to the following technote for more information: ["OpenID Connect client returned with status: SEND_401" when logging in to Manage after installation](https://www.ibm.com/support/pages/openid-connect-client-returned-status-send401-when-logging-manage-after-installation)

 ## Preparation